How to Become a Certified Gambling Counselor

 A counselor can become certified by taking training available online through the University of Minnesota Duluth/North American Training Institute.

-Professionals may earn a National Certified Gambling Counselor (NCGC) credential offered through the International Gambling Counselor Certification Board.
+Professionals may earn an International Certified Gambling Counselor (ICGC) credential offered through the International Gambling Counselor Certification Board.
 More information can be found here.
-If counselors have previously received training through another state’s program and hold an NCGC, reciprocity may be available.
+If counselors have previously received training through another state’s program and hold an ICGC, reciprocity may be available.

-If you’re interested in learning more about becoming a certified gambling counselor in Minnesota or have questions, please call DHS Problem Gambling Program staff: Helen Ghebre, (651) 431-2245, or Trevor Urman, (651) 431-2231.
+If you’re interested in learning more about becoming a certified gambling counselor in Minnesota or have questions, please call DHS Problem Gambling Program staff: Trevor Urman, (651) 431-2231.